 The XLE Hybrid is only $1,000 more expensive than the XLE, so it makes sense that these trims have more similarities than differences.
-Obviously, the most striking contrast is that the XLE Hybrid has an electric motor giving it a boost.
-It uses a 2.5-liter, four-cylinder engine along with that electric motor, and it has a net horsepower of 215.
-This amount of capability is more than decent, and it should make the hybrid fun to drive.
-Toyota has put in an electronically controlled continuously variable transmission into the XLE Hybrid.
+However, the most striking contrast is that the XLE Hybrid has an electric motor giving it a boost.
+It uses a 2.5-liter, four-cylinder engine along with an electric and it has a net horsepower of 215.
+The capability is more than decent, and it should make the hybrid fun to drive.
+Toyota has put an electronically controlled continuously variable transmission into the XLE Hybrid.

 The interior dimensions of both trims are pretty much the same.
-Rear-seat passengers get to enjoy having more than 40 inches of leg room.
-The bucket seats in the front are very comfortable as well.
+Rear-seat passengers get to enjoy having more than 40 inches of legroom.
+The bucket seats in the front are very comfy as well.
 The two trims have the same type of SofTex seating upholstery and auto-dimming rearview mirrors.
 A smart key system is very convenient, and the trunk has a generous size of about 16 cubic feet.

-On the outside of these two cars, there are 17-inch wheels, color-keyed shark fin antennas, LED headlights, LED Daytime Running Lights, and LED taillights.
-The difference is instead of a dual exhaust, XLE Hybrid has a single hidden exhaust instead of a dual exhaust with chrome tips like the XLE has.
-The hybrid version also has an active grille shutter to reduce drag and improve efficiency.
+The exterior of the two cars is similar in multiple ways.
+Both include 17-inch wheels, color-keyed shark fin antennas, LED Daytime Running Lights, LED headlights, and LED taillights.
+The difference is instead of a dual exhaust, XLE Hybrid has a single hidden exhaust.
+Plus, the hybrid version also has an active grille shutter to reduce drag and enhance efficiency.

-The only difference in regards to safety is that the XLE hybrid emits a noise when it travels at low speeds.
+The only difference regarding safety is that the XLE hybrid emits a noise when it travels at low speeds.
 Since hybrids are so quiet, this noise is important to alert pedestrians to its presence.
 Both trims have an impressive set of driver-assist systems that include blind spot monitoring, forward collision warning, and full-speed range dynamic radar cruise control.
-Toyota has made a strong effort to make vehicles that are safe and reliable, and the Avalon exemplifies that.
+Toyota has made a strong effort to make safe and reliable vehicles, and the Avalon exemplifies that.

 Compare the XLE Hybrid vs XSE Hybrid Nightshade.
 What is the difference?

-Mechanically, the XLE Hybrid and XSE Hybrid Nightshade are nearly identical.
-One exception is that the Nightshade has an enhanced suspension.
-While it has the same type of independent MacPherson strut front suspension and multi-link rear suspension that the two XLE trims have, it benefits from sport-tuned shock absorbers, springs, and stabilizer bars.
+Mechanically, the XLE Hybrid and XSE Hybrid Nightshade are almost identical.
+One exception is that the Nightshade offers improved suspension.
+While it has the same type of independent MacPherson strut front suspension and multi-link rear suspension that the two XLE trims have, it aids from sport-tuned shock absorbers, springs, and stabilizer bars.

 Stylistically, these two trims have several differences.
 Toyota has given the Nightshade a bold appearance.
-For instance, it has smoked chrome bezels around its headlights and a sport mesh insert on its black grille.
-At the rear of the car, there's a black Toyota emblem and "AVALON" lettering, and these match the black door handles, antenna, spoiler, side mirrors, and and window trim.
-Instead of 17-inch wheels that the lower trims have, the Nightshade has 19-inch wheels that are, unsurprisingly, black.
+For instance, it has smoked chrome bezels around its headlights and sport mesh inserts on its black grille.
+At the car's rear, there's a black Toyota emblem and "AVALON" lettering, which match the black door handles, antenna, spoiler, side mirrors, and window trim.
+Instead of the 17-inch wheels that the lower trims have, the Nightshade has 19-inch, unsurprisingly black wheels.

-Inside the cabin of the Nightshade, there are a few other enhancements.
-It has wireless charging, which is a feature that's only optional on the XLE trims.
+Inside the cabin of the Nightshade, there are a few additional enhancements.
+It offers wireless charging, which is optional solely on the XLE trims.
 Further, it has paddle shifters on its steering wheel.
-Its aluminum trim and aluminum pedal covers stand out and help it feel more sporty.
-Plus, the Nightshade has HomeLink technology built into its rearview mirror.
-This eliminates the need for a separate garage door opener.
+Its aluminum trim and aluminum pedal covers stand out and offer it a more sporty feel.
+In addition, the Nightshade has HomeLink technology built into its rearview mirror.
+This eliminates the necessity for a separate garage door opener.

 When moving from the XSE Hybrid Nightshade to the Touring, the Avalon goes back to having the standard powertrain.
-The Touring has the same kind of enhanced suspension that the Nightshade does, and it has an adaptive variable suspension and active cornering assist.
-These can improve handling by making precise adjustments according to the inputs they receive regarding speed, driver input, and road conditions.
+The Touring has the same kind of enhanced suspension that the Nightshade does.
+Further, it offers an adaptive variable suspension and active cornering assist.
+Which, in return, can enhance handling by making precise adjustments according to the inputs they receive regarding speed, driver input, and road conditions.

-The Avalon has different driving modes so that people can customize their experiences.
+The Avalon has various driving modes so that people can customize their ventures.
 The XLE trims have three modes, which are Eco, Normal, and Sport.
-The Nightshade adds an EV mode to the list of options so that drivers can use an electric-only mode for limited amounts of time.
-With the Touring, there is a Sport+ driving mode that is more performance oriented.
+The Nightshade adds an EV mode to the list so that drivers can use an electric-only mode for a limited time.
+However, Touring has a Sport+ driving mode that is more performance-oriented.
 It can make a regular commute much more thrilling.

-In many ways, the Touring has a slightly more refined look than the Nightshade does.
-It has dynamic turn signals and adaptive cornering lights that are very modern.
+In numerous ways, the Touring offers a more refined look than the Nightshade does.
+The dynamic turn signals and adaptive cornering lights give it a trendy touch.
 Its side mirrors have a memory feature, and the driver's-side mirror has an auto-dimming function.

 The Touring has quad chrome tips that give it a more athletic feel.
-To give the rider sports feel, it offers an active noise control, a sport sound-tuned exhaust, engine sound enhancement, and an intake sound generator.
-These features work together to cancel out certain types of noises and make the engine seem louder and more powerful.
-Because of this, the Touring feels more like a race car feel to the rider more than the other trims in the lineup.
+To give the rider sports feel, it offers an active noise control, a sport sound-tuned exhaust, engine sound enhancement, and a sound generator.
+All these features work together to cancel the noise impact and make the engine more audible.
+Hence, Touring gives a race car feel to the rider more than the other trims in the lineup.

-While the Nightshade and the lower trims have fairly upscale seats, the Touring takes things a step further.
+While the Nightshade and the lower trims have fairly deluxe seats, the Touring takes things further.
 Instead of just having heated front seats, it has heated and ventilated front seats.
-Its front-passenger seat has four-way power-lumbar support just like the driver's seat has.
+Its front passenger seat has four-way power-lumbar support like the driver's seat.
 Also, the Touring's rear seats and steering wheel are heated.
 When the temperatures drop, this can be very much appreciated.

 A major factor that may make the Touring more attractive is its integrated navigation program.
 Navigation has been built into its infotainment system so that drivers can always know where they're going and what traffic is like on their routes.
 Some of the other standard components are SiriusXM, Android Auto, Apple CarPlay, Amazon Alexa, and Bluetooth.

-To keep people aware of what's going on while they drive, the Touring comes with a ten-inch color head-up display.
-It can show the speedometer, compass, outside temperature, and other types of information.
-The Touring can be upgraded with a bird's eye view camera, too.
+To keep the driver well-informed, the Touring offers a ten-inch color head-up display.
+That holds a compass, outside temperature, speedometer, and further information.
+However, you can also upgrade the Touring with a bird's eye view camera.
 Other enhancements that are part of the Touring trim include a frameless auto-dimming rearview mirror and ambient lighting.

 Compare the Touring vs Limited Trim Levels.
 What is the difference?

 The Limited is not as athletic as the Touring is.
-As such, it doesn't have adaptive variable suspension, sport-tuned shocks, or active cornering assist, which can all be found in the Touring.
-What it does have, though, are a few more high-end features.
+However, it doesn't contain adaptive variable suspension, sport-tuned shocks, or active cornering assist that you enjoy on Touring.
+The only dissimilarity between the two trims is the high-end features Limited offers.

-Perhaps the biggest upgrade associated with the Limited trim is its premium leather upholstery.
-This type of seating material can make an impact and influence the overall style of a vehicle.
+Perhaps the most significant upgrade associated with the Limited trim is its premium leather upholstery.
+This type of seating material can impact and influence a vehicle's overall style.
 Its genuine wood interior trim looks luxurious.
-To some buyers, these elements might not justify the extra cost, but to others, they may be well worth it.
+These elements might not justify the extra cost to some buyers, but to others, they may be well worth it.

-Toyota has given the Touring 19-inch wheels, but the Limited only has 18-inch wheels.
-These slightly smaller wheels still look great, especially because they're super chrome alloy versions.
-The Limited has the same type of LED headlights, dynamic turn signals, and adaptive cornering lights as the Touring.
+Toyota has given the Touring 19-inch wheels, whereas the Limited runs on 18-inch wheels.
+Although the Limited offers smaller wheels still go great because they're super chrome alloy versions.
+However, the Limited has integrated the same LED headlights, dynamic turn signals, and adaptive cornering lights as the Touring.
 It has color-keyed door handles, side mirrors, and a shark-fin antenna instead of having all of the black exterior accents.

 Compare the Limited vs Limited Hybrid.
 What is the difference?

 The only interior differences have to do with the information systems.
-With the Limited Hybrid, the head-up display and digital information cluster behind the steering wheel can both show data that has to do with the hybrid powertrain.
+With the Limited Hybrid, the head-up display and digital information cluster are behind the steering wheel.
+Both display info that has to do with the hybrid powertrain.

-The Avalon has a starting price of about $36,000, so it's not the most affordable sedan out there.
-When assuming that a customer will want to be more conservative in spending, the XLE Hybrid would be the one to pick.
+If your first priority is the budget - the XLE Hybrid would be the best to pick.
 It has many impressive features, such as a comprehensive infotainment package, advanced drive-assist safety systems, and a comfortable and well-appointed cabin.

 • 2021 Toyota Avalon Trime Levels